PurritoBin/PurritoBin/README.md

 # [Purrito Bin](#tag) (=♡ᆺ♡=)

-ultra fast, minimalistic, command line paste-bin
+ultra fast, minimalistic, zero-knowledge command line paste-bin

 ## [Client](#client) (=｀ﻌ´=)

 ### Basic client
-Define this function somewhere in the dot files of your shell (works on all POSIX shells)
+Define this function somewhere in the dot files of your shell (works on all POSIX compliant shells).

 ```
 purr() {